OOLebedenko/nucleosome-md-simulation/md_setup/README.md

 Figure 2.
 The dimensions of simulation box before and after the equilibration of histone tails.
-The panel A illustrates the bigger initial box for initial simulation of the nucleosome with the fully extended histone tails (constructed via SolvateOct using the minimal separation of 12 Å between the NCP atoms and the boundary; structure box.pdb (TIP4P-D water)).[^3] The panel B illustrates the smaller box which is used for simulation of the nucleosome with collapsed histone tails after finishing the equilibration run (initial 100 ns).
+The panel A illustrates the bigger initial box for initial simulation of the nucleosome with the fully extended histone tails (constructed via SolvateOct using the minimal separation of 12 Å[^3] between the NCP atoms and the boundary; structure box.pdb (TIP4P-D water)).[^4] The panel B illustrates the smaller box which is used for simulation of the nucleosome with collapsed histone tails after finishing the equilibration run (initial 100 ns).
 The dimensions of the smaller box are fixed (L=84 Å, d=206 Å) and do not depend on the NCP coordinates following the